ScottRocha/delete-dns-record/README.md

-# Delete DNS Record Action for GitHub
+# Remove DNS Record Action for GitHub

-Deletes CloudFlare DNS record by ID or record name.
+Removes a CloudFlare DNS record by ID or record name.

 ## Usage via Github Actions